jstafford/gnuenv/README.md

 Acknowledgements
 ----------------

+This project started from my desire to experiment with [OpenWrt](https://openwrt.org/), and my initial frustration at getting the build environment set up on my mac.
+As it turns out, this is a sledge hammer where a ball peen would have fixed the issue I had with OpenWrt, but I was far enough down this path when I realized that, I figured I might as well finish it off.

-This project heavily inspired by [VirtualEnv](https://virtualenv.pypa.io) for python by Ian Bicking.
+My solution is heavily inspired by [VirtualEnv](https://virtualenv.pypa.io) for python by Ian Bicking.
 It would not be possible at all without the amazing [Homebrew](https://brew.sh/) project, and all the brew bottles for the GNU tools that this project exposes.

-This

-This project started from my desire to experiment with [OpenWrt](https://openwrt.org/), and my initial frustration at getting the build environment set up on my mac.
-As it turns out, this is a sledge hammer where a ball peen would have fixed the issue I had with OpenWrt, but was far enough down this path when I realized that, I figured I might as well finish it off.
+[//]: # (gnuenv uses the following brew bottles:)

 License
 -------